pinnacledigital/docker-alpine-abuild/README.md

 ## Usage

-We tag each release with a simple `v#` version scheme.
-Here are the tags to choose from:
+Build packages for any Alpine Linux release, specifying the target release in the Docker image tag:

+* `andyshinn/alpine-abuild:3.1`: based on Alpine 3.1
+* `andyshinn/alpine-abuild:3.2`: based on Alpine 3.2
-* `andyshinn/alpine-abuild:v1`: based on Alpine 3.3
+* `andyshinn/alpine-abuild:3.3`: based on Alpine 3.3
-* `andyshinn/alpine-abuild:v2`: based on Alpine 3.4
+* `andyshinn/alpine-abuild:3.4`: based on Alpine 3.4
-* `andyshinn/alpine-abuild:v3`: based on Alpine 3.5
+* `andyshinn/alpine-abuild:3.5`: based on Alpine 3.5
-* `andyshinn/alpine-abuild:v4`: based on Alpine 3.6
+* `andyshinn/alpine-abuild:3.6`: based on Alpine 3.6
+* `andyshinn/alpine-abuild:latest`: based on the most recent Alpine (currently 3.6)
 * `andyshinn/alpine-abuild:edge`: based on Alpine edge (includes testing repository as well)

 The builder is typically run from your Alpine Linux package source directory (changing `~/.abuild/mykey.rsa` and `~/.abuild/mykey.rsa.pub` to your packager private and public key locations):